 4.1 Antibiotic Usage Patterns

-The findings presented in Table 1 reveal a critical issue highlighted by the data is the high percentage (60–70%) of farmers administering antibiotics without veterinary consultation.
+The findings presented in Table 1 revealed a critical issue highlighted by the data is the high percentage (60–70%) of farmers administering antibiotics without veterinary consultation.
 This suggests a significant gap in access to professional animal healthcare services, or alternatively, a lack of trust or awareness regarding the importance of veterinary guidance.
 Farmers often depend on prior experience, peer advice, or recommendations from local drug sellers, which can lead to inappropriate drug selection, incorrect dosages, and improper duration of treatment.
 Such practices not only compromise animal health but also increase the likelihood of antibiotic residues entering the food chain (Singh et. al., 2023).

 The low level of awareness regarding withdrawal periods (only 30–40% of farmers) is another serious concern.
 Withdrawal periods are essential to ensure that antibiotic residues in milk, meat, and eggs fall below permissible limits before these products are consumed.
 The lack of knowledge or disregard for these guidelines can result in contaminated animal products reaching consumers, posing potential health risks such as allergic reactions, toxicity, and the development of resistant bacterial strains in humans.
 This gap underscores the need for targeted extension education and training programs (Singh, G., 2024).